nallej/MyJourney/README.md

 ## Other

-Add to or change the bash commands: `wget https://raw.githubusercontent.com/nallej/MyJourney/main/.bash_aliases -O .bash_aliases`
-And also the personal bash prompt:  `wget https://raw.githubusercontent.com/nallej/MyJourney/main/.bash_prompt`
+Add to or change the bash commands: `wget https://raw.githubusercontent.com/nallej/MyJourney/main/.bash_aliases` And also the personal bash prompt:  `wget https://raw.githubusercontent.com/nallej/MyJourney/main/.bash_prompt`